Dacid99/Emailkasten/CONTRIBUTING.md

 - Every commit should be as concise and small as possible within the bounds of the rule above.
 Every commit should be its own logical and consistent unit of change.

-- Please do not change and commit the django files unless you need to add a new dependency or it is inevitable for your change to work.
+- Please do not change and commit the project configuration and test files unless you need to add a new dependency or it is inevitable for your change to work.

 - Your pull request should already have been properly tested by yourself.

+- Every pull request will be linted and checked using the tools in the validation folder.
+Please make sure to do this yourself as well.